freenode/web-7.0/content/kb/connect/chat.md

     ajnvpgl6prmkb7yktvue6im5wiedlz2w32uhcwaamdiecdrfpwwgnlqd.onion

-If you are using an old version of Tor (before 0.3.5) that does not support v3 addresses, you should instead use the following address:

-    freenodeok2gncmy.onion

 The hidden service requires SASL authentication.
 In addition, due to the abuse that led Tor access to be disabled in the past, we have unfortunately had to add another couple of restrictions: